 - 07-19-2010 Pilot Study Summary - A summary of a follow-up 4-week pilot study performed in May, 2010 to confirm the performance of greensand granular media filtration using water drawn from deep monitoring well DW-9.
 The raw water quality at DW-9, located at the site of the future production wells, is lower in iron, manganese and arsenic compared to the original Prudential Blvd test well.

 - 06-07-2010 Mint Farm WTP Geotechnical Report - A report summarizing the field work and results of the geotechnical study, including sub-surface investigation, exploratory borings and laboratory testing, for the proposed Mint Farm Regional Water Treatment Plant and associated transmission main to connect the plant to the City’s existing distribution system.

-- 01-04-10 Human Health Risk Assessment - A focused assessment of the water quality and potential risk to human health, if any, posed by the three raw water sources available to this area.
-Untreated samples collected from the Cowlitz River, Columbia River and Mint Farm deep aquifer were analyzed for more than 300 analytes including contaminants currently regulated by state and federal drinking water standards, contaminants expected to be regulated in the future, emerging contaminants (pharmaceuticals and personal care products), and chemicals specific to local industry.
-This report compares the three sources and evaluates whether the proposed groundwater is a safe source of drinking water supply.
+- 01-04-10 Human Health Risk Assessment - A focused assessment of the water quality of three raw water sources available to this area - samples were collected from the Cowlitz River, Columbia River and Mint Farm aquifer and analyzed for more than 300 analytes.
+This report compares the three sources and evaluates whether the groundwater source is a safe supply of drinking water.

 - 11-21-2009 - Project Map - A concept map showing the basic site layout for the new water treatment plant and proposed well field.